The Meaning Of

 A voice said: “Leave the stump.”
 It did not mean forsake the stump, but

-spare the stump or leave it as it is.
+leave it unharmed.
 Jesus definitely did not say, “Why

-have you spared me?”
-It is highly improbable that Jesus would start with
+forsake you" (Jos.
+1:5), "shebak" is not used.
+It is also highly improbable that Jesus would start with

 Hebrew (Eli, Eli, lama...) and then borrow a foreign word from a foreign

 country.
-(See footnote on Aramaic words in the gospel of Mark).
+(See footnote: Aramaic words in the gospel of Mark).

 if Jesus wanted to